Course Unit Page

 Assessment methods

-The exam may be carried out in the computer lab.
+The exam will be carried out in the computer lab.

-During the course, the following materials are made available on the IOL platform: (i) the list of open questions, (ii) all solved exercises, (iii) all past exams, (iv) the entire course's slides.
+During the course, the following materials are made available on the Virtuale platform: (i) all solved exercises, (ii) a high number of past exams, (iii) the entire course's slides.

 Students who are not fluent in (reading or writing) Italian should contact the instructor at least a week before the examination to ask for an English examination text.